bccgmbh/waterpark/README.md

     ...

 Each line represents the outcome of a CPU intense calculation.
+`range` runs on the main process and sequentially pipes numbers into 4 child process each running on a separate core which are therefore able to calculate the expensive hash function in parallel.

 ## slice (options)
 * `begin` <[Number]> zero based index at which to begin extraction.